Enter your name. If you are a foreign individual who is the single owner of a disregarded entity that is not claiming treaty

 Nonresident alien who becomes a resident alien.

-However, most tax treaties contain a provision known as a “saving clause.
+certain types of income.
+However, most tax treaties contain a provision known as a “saving clause

 may permit an exemption from tax to continue for certain types of income even after the recipient has otherwise become a U.S.

 resident alien for tax purposes.

-use Form W-9 to claim the tax treaty benefit.
+The individual must use Form W-9 to claim the tax treaty benefit.
 See the instructions for

 Form W-9 for more information.
 Also see Nonresident alien student or researcher who becomes a resident alien

-later for an example.
+, later, for an example.